-“Our poor little girl is being called dumb at school.
-She’s becoming really anxious about going to school and also being away from mum.
+“Our poor little girl is being called dumb.
+She’s becoming really anxious about going to school.
 It breaks my heart to see her change like this.
 I thought you might be able to help us?”

-A mum messaged me asking for advice.
-Her six-year-old was consistently being called ‘dumb’ at school.
-She was becoming very anxious, waking up in the night crying and fearing being left alone.
+I’ve received many, many messages similar to this one.
+In this case, a ten-year-old girl was consistently being called ‘dumb’ at school by a more socially powerful peer.
+She was becoming very anxious, and feared being left alone.
 She needed the skills to cope, and cope quickly!

-That is why I asked this little one to practise some short, sharp, snappy statements to respond to her bullies’ comments.
-These statements included, ‘Stop.
-I’m a really nice person’ and ‘I don’t think you should be saying that, do you?’
-Comments can be changed depending on the child’s age.
-This little girl was in Year 1.
+Pushing back with truth is simply finding short, sharp, snappy statements to respond to bullies’ comments.
+These statements might included, ‘No. I’m a really nice person’ and ‘I don’t think you should be saying that, do you?’

-As communication is 70% body language, she had to practice the moves to go with her words.
-Hand gestures, eye contact and standing tall all emphasised she meant what she said.
-Practice was the key to sounding strong, as she wasn’t accustomed to having to be so forthright.
+As communication is 70% body language, many children have to practice the moves to go with their words.
+Hand gestures, eye contact and standing tall all emphasise their confidence.
+Practice is the key to sounding strong, especially when they aren’t accustomed to being so forthright.

 It is well documented that young people are reluctant to deliver negative feedback in order to avoid negative evaluations by others.
 They will also modify feedback so that it is less negative or even avoid giving feedback entirely.
 They may not want to be perceived as not being nice, and they may be concerned what others think about them.
 By doing this they decrease the threat of social exclusion and potential rejection.

-If you have a shy or very ‘nice’ child who struggles to stick up for themselves, they will need your support.
-Nice is not always the most appropriate response.
-There are time when strong words do a much better job.
-A little bit of sass goes a long way in situations like this.
-Let’s help them understand there are times when it is completely appropriate for them to be impolite.
+If you have a shy or very ‘nice’ child who struggles to stick up for themselves, they may need your ‘permission’ to be strong.
+Let’s help them understand there are times when it is completely appropriate for them to be forthright.